ProcessMaker/ellucian-shared-tests/tests/README.md

 ''' All Test classes must extend BaseTest. ''' class TestName(BaseTest):

-  ''' Maximum one test per class. ''' def test_to_run(self):
+  ''' Maximum one test per class.
+  Python's unittest convention requires that test methods begin with "test". ''' def test_to_run(self):

     ''' List to hold log messages: the last string in the list is returned to PM4 output in run_test().